 41 217674 50¢ 2 Washer 6.4×16 xxxxxxx (not 8.4×16 like pre-2012)

 42 030040 50¢ 2 Nut M6 self-locking (not shoulder nut like pre-2012)

 The fender mount was made to interchange with CEV 9417.
 The upper 6mm stud on CEV 9417 was very short.
 That made the special shoulder nut necessary, on 1978-2012 Tomos with CEV 9417.
 This Saturnus mount uses separate bolts, which are longer.
 That eliminates the need for a more costly shoulder nut.
 So Saturnus mount uses a 2mm shorter nut, 2mm longer bolt, 2mm longer spacer.
 This makes the bolts/nuts 2mm closer to the rear tire.

 Fiem tail and turn lights are made in India.
-They are on 2000’s Hero, Pacer and Avanti mopeds.
+On US models, Fiem rear lamps are on early 2000’s Hero Pacer, Panther, Ankur (Hero Majestic), Cosmo Stinger (Mont) and Avanti Autopower, Mont, Supersport, Kobra (Mont) mopeds.

 These two lights are the same.
 The Avanti one is missing the lower red reflector and left side reflector.
 The Hero one is missing the right side reflector.
 The top bulb is bigger for the brake light, 12V 10W with base BA15S (bayonet 12 mm single contact).
 The bottom bulb is smaller for the tail light, 12V 4W with base BA9S (bayonet 9 mm single contact).
 The tail light also illuminates the license plate through a clear bottom in the red lens.